CTSIatUCSF/plumage/README.md

 Easy to deploy:

-* pulls data from eagle-i, or from a compatible data source (e.g. CSV file with eagle-i ontology mappings)
+* pulls data from one or more instances of eagle-i, or a compatible data source (e.g. CSV file with eagle-i ontology mappings)
 * generates a static site, compatible with all web servers on all platforms

 Designed for success: